kodecocodes/i10t/user-notifications/user-notifications.markdown

   userNotificationReceivedNotificationName, object: .none)
 ```

 `userNotificationReceivedNotificationName` is a system notification that cuddlePix uses to reload the status table.
 You post it here, because this method is triggered whenever a notification comes in, and thus notification status updates.

 A very compelling application of this status awareness is to avoid sending repeat notifications if an identical one is still in delivered status.

 ### Modify Notifications

 Being able to query notifications is even more exciting combined with the fact that you can update or delete them.
 Consider an app that reports sports scores.
 Rather than littering notification center with outdated score alerts, you could continually update the same notification, bumping it to the top of the notification list each time for visibility into the update.

 Updating a notification is straightforward.
-You create a new UNNotificationRequest with the same identifier as the existing notification, pass it your updated content, and add it to UNUserNotificationCenter.
+You create a new `UNNotificationRequest` with the same identifier as the existing notification, pass it your updated content, and add it to `UNUserNotificationCenter`.
 Once the trigger conditions are met, it will overwrite the existing notification with the matching identifier.

 For cuddlePix, notifications are serious business.
 Consider a case where you scheduled 10 notifications, when you meant to do just 5.
 Too much of a good thing can get pretty prickly, so you're going to work on the ability to delete pending notifications.